 Lesson objectives are sometimes self-paced, meaning you can automatically proceed from one objective to the next.
 In other instances, you’ll need to wait on your teacher’s approval to move on to the next step.

 When progression is self-paced, you need to click on the green “Task Complete” button once you’re done with the task.
 This will make the next objective visible on your map.

 Otherwise, you’ll only be able to continue once your teacher has evaluated your work and decided the outcome.
-They might find your progress either satisfactory or unsatisfactory.
-(In that case, they could ask you to redo the work.)
+In some cases, your teacher might send you on a different path from your friends.
+This is normal.
+After all, it's your quest!
+However, if your work is unsatisfactory, your teacher may ask you to redo it.

 Sometimes completing an objective will lead to branching paths that provide different learning options.
 Your teacher could also make you go through additional objectives in order to master the lesson.

 Finally, the Quest End marks the end of the quest.
 Click the green “Quest Complete” button, and you’ll earn rewards!

 With Quests Mobile, you can view your quests directly on your mobile device.
 For each objective you have unlocked, you can view the story, the task, and the discussion.
 You can’t, however, view or upload your assignment for that objective.
 You will still need to upload your assignments on the desktop version.

 To format messages or attach files in the Discussion tab, you’ll need to use the desktop version.
 File uploading and assignments on mobile will be available in an upcoming release.